 How RapidMiner can help with predictive marketing analytics

 From the many uses highlighted above, it’s clear that predictive marketing analytics is a must for the modern marketing team.
-A major key to success here is adopting a platform that is easily accessible for team members of all skillsets, even those with little or no data science experience.
+A major key to success here is adopting a data science platform that is easily accessible for team members of all skillsets, even those with little or no experience.

 Luckily, RapidMiner Go is just that.
 All you need is a data set and something you want to predict.
 The automated and guided experience helps you select the best model for your business and use that model to uncover insights and inform business decisions.